vollmerk/gitlab-puppet-webhook/README.md

 Gitlab Puppet Webhook
 =======

-An open source gitlab hook used to update puppet environments pulled from a single repo after receiving a gitlab push notification.
-This is a stop-gap measure before I'm able move to something like r10k
+An open source gitlab hook used to update puppet environments using r10k with legacy support for a single repo after receiving a gitlab push notification.

 ---
 #### Concept
-This script expects you to have all of your puppet manifests located in a single repo, which is then forked or branched by the developers of your manifests.
-When a user push's to the configured project the script will check to see if there is an existing git repo clone in the configured puppet environment location.
-If there isn't it will clone the repo.
-If there is it will do a git pull.
+This application expects you to be using R10K to sync your puppet environments.
+It receives a Gitlab webhook post and acts on the relevant R10K environment(s) as well as looking for commit messages which may relate to [Footprints][http://www.bmcsoftware.ca/it-solutions/footprints-service-core.html] ticketing system or the [OTRS][https://www.otrs.com/] ticketing system and attempting to update the tickets based on the commit message.

+This application also helps you transition from a monolithic repo to the R10K module profile/role methodology by supporting a 'legacy' repo that is checked out into a defined directory within the environment when it's update.
+So that you can smoothly transition from one to the other.

+Environments are based on branch name, however in legacy mode the 'production' branch of the legacy environment is always pulled regardless of committed branch.

 Operations are all logged to /var/log/webhook-puppet.log by default.
-In order for this to work the user that is running the HTTP server must have its SSH Key listed as a 'deploy' key on all of the repos that it will need to clone.
+In order for this to work the user that is running the HTTP server must have its SSH Key listed as a 'deploy' key on all of the repos that it will need to clone, and must have SSL certificates.

 ---
 #### REPO mode